 Louisiana National Parks receive an estimated 576K visitors a year producing over $47 million in economic benefits.
 The National Parks in Louisiana include 2 National Heritage Areas, 1 national trail managed by the park service, 1,443 national registers of historic place listings, and 54 National historic landmarks.

 There is 1 World Heritage Site in Louisiana, Poverty Point!
-713 places recorded by the heritage documentation Program and over 1.7 million objects in the Louisiana National Park museum collections.
+713 places recorded by the Heritage Documentation Program and over 1.7 million objects in the Louisiana National Park museum collections.

 If you have dreamed of working in the National Parks make sure and check out our article on How to Become a Park Ranger.
 Working in the parks is one of the most amazing jobs you can find.
 There is just something special about waking up and knowing you are going to work in a beautiful park